-Keystone Historic Preservation Project Grants
+Keystone Historic Preservation Planning Grants

-As established under the Keystone Recreation, Park and Conservation Fund, funding under the Keystone Historic Preservation Project Grant program is available to nonprofit organizations and local governments for the planning and development for publicly accessible historic resources listed in or eligible for listing in the National Register of Historic Places.
+As established under the Keystone Recreation, Park and Conservation Fund, funding under the Keystone Historic Preservation Planning Grant program is available to nonprofit organizations and local governments for the planning and development for publicly accessible historic resources listed in or eligible for listing in the National Register of Historic Places.

 The Pennsylvania Historical and Museum Commission also annually uses a portion of the realty transfer tax revenue to rehabilitate and maintain Commonwealth-owned historic sites and museums.

 The basic guidelines and general conditions for the Planning Grant program are: